-They can stop you dead in your tracks but if there’s no other option then you gotta dive in and get muddy.
+Large waterholes can stop you dead in your tracks when you are trailriding on your dirt bike.
+But, if there’s no other option, then you’ve gotta dive in and get muddy.
+Here’s some tips and trips on how to ride massive waterholes on your dirt bike.

-OK, you’ve come up to a mammoth waterhole and it looks deep.
+OK, you’ve come up to a mammoth waterhole on your dirt bike and it looks deep.
 The entry and exit look steep and there’s no way around it.
 So what do you do?

 There are three approaches to consider.
 Banzai your way in pinned to the stop and make a lot of noise and mess.
 Or creep you way in and putt across like you’re taking Nan for a ride through the botanic gardens.
 Neither of these methods is ideal; the best approach is somewhere in between.